 This leaves most expats with only two options: 1) remove their car from Mexico prior to obtaining the permanent resident visa, or 2) permanently import the vehicle, also known as nationalizing it.

 The second option sounds great, right?
 Well, that one may not even be an option for you, depending on the age of the vehicle and where it was manufactured.
 I told you Mexico was strict when it came to permanently importing a vehicle.

 By now, I think you can see why many expats say they would have done this one thing differently.

 My first piece of advice for anyone who wants to permanently move to Mexico is to sell your old car and buy a car in Mexico.
 It will make your life so much simpler in the long run.

-**Additional notes: 1) the import rules are different for RVs; 2) a temporary import permit (TIP) is nor required to drive in the baja peninsula, the free zone of Sonora or within 25 km of the border.
+**Additional notes: 1) the import rules are different for RVs; 2) a temporary import permit (TIP) is not required to operate a vehicle in the following areas: The states of Baja California, Baja California Sur, a portion of Sonora, and within 20 KM of the border.

 Updated: June 1, 2018